spinframework/spin-docs/content/blog/mcp-with-wasmcp.md

 In November 2024, Anthropic suggested an open-source standard for connecting AI applications to external systems: The [Model Context Protocol (MCP)](https://modelcontextprotocol.io/docs/getting-started/intro).
 It aims to be the USB-C for tool calling, and more.

 MCP defines a set of context [primitives](https://modelcontextprotocol.io/specification/draft/server) that are implemented as server features.
+The following table from [MCP's documentation](https://modelcontextprotocol.io/specification/draft/server) summarizes the scope of each primitive.

 | Primitive | Control                | Description                                        | Example                         |
 | --------- | ---------------------- | -------------------------------------------------- | ------------------------------- |